 eG Enterprise Support for IaC and automation – APIs, CLI and Power BI Integrations

-The majority of monitoring and management solutions used in enterprises provide their customers with APIs (Application Programming Interfaces) and a CLI to facilitate DevOps type workflows.
+The majority of IT monitoring solutions used in enterprises provide their customers with APIs (Application Programming Interfaces) and a CLI to facilitate DevOps type workflows.
 With IaC (Infrastructure as Code) becoming de facto and ubiquitous, decent APIs have long been a must have on product evaluation checklists; there are of course a few exceptions – namely products aimed only at SMB (Small and Medium Business), immature startups, or freeware.
 An IaC strategy involves declarative methodologies whereby IT infrastructure (and often its behavior e.g., autoscaling) is defined in code or in templates, and automation can be enabled.
 Product installation package setup and configuration parameters alone are no longer sufficient for those adopting IaC and associated DevOps workflows, and increasingly, we see customers evaluating the quality of our APIs and similar interfaces.
 So, for those new to eG, today’s blog is a quick overview.

 You may find this Computer Weekly blog covering factors affecting the automation of monitoring functionality in IaC workflows a useful pre-read: Infrastructure-as-Code series: Practical monitoring in an IaC universe – CW Developer Network (computerweekly.com).